Dheu

-An instance of the Albanian worship of the Mother Earth is the veneration and deep respect that the pople of Kelmend dedicate to her.
+An instance of the Albanian worship of the Mother Earth is the veneration and deep respect that the people of Kelmend dedicate to her.
 For them environment is of great importance, and they are deeply attached to their territory, maintaining a balance that involves material aspects as well as cultural and spiritual aspects.

 Dheu (Albanian indefinite form: Dhé), the Earth, is the object of a special cult, important oaths, and curse formulas in Albanian paganism.

 The Earth Mother Goddess or Great Mother (Magna Mater) is simply referred to as Dhé or Dheu in Albanian, and traces of her worship have been preserved in Albanian tradition.
 The Albanian noun Toka "The Earth" is also used to refer to the living Earth.

 Zonja e Dheut (also Zôja e Dheut) is used in Albanian to refer to the Earth Goddess.

 Name

 Attestation

 The Albanian theonyms Zonja e Dheut and Dheu are attested as early as 1635, in the Dictionarium latino-epiroticum [Latin-Albanian dictionary] by Frang Bardhi, as the Albanian rendering of the Roman Earth Goddess Tellus, Dea and Mater Magna, respectively.

 The Albanian word for earth – dhé, in its Proto-Albanian form ðē(h), is considered to have been attested in antiquity: the Ancient Greek (Doric) word δῆ that appears in the expression "δῆ · γῆ και σιωπᾷ" ("earth and keeps silence"), which was recorded in the lexicon compiled by Hesychius of Alexandria (5th century AD), is considered to be an ancient loanword from Proto-Albanian.
 Some of the Proto-Albanian glosses in Hesychius could date back as early as the 7th century BCE.